Search

 • Farewell dinner at the end of the trek

-• Personal expenses: shopping, snacks, boiled water, drinks, hot shower, alcohol, Wi-Fi, calls, battery charging, extra porters, etc.
+• Personal clothing and gear and Personal expenses: shopping, snacks, boild water, drinks, hot shower, alcohol, Wi-Fi, calls, battery charging, extra porters, etc.

 • Tips for staff (it is expected)

-• All other costs and expenses not listed in “including.”
+• All other costs and expenses not listed in “including”

 Mountain views during the Kanchenjunga South Base Camp Trek